 “OpenBet demonstrates continued momentum across their key markets and the amended terms of the transaction provide strong value for the business.
 The significant cash consideration from the OpenBet sale will enable us to further de-lever our balance sheet and achieve our Targeted Net Debt Leverage Ratio range of 2.5x to 3.5x.

 “This transaction is the final step in our journey to streamline our organisation as we deliver on our promises as the leading cross-platform global game company.
-Our enhanced financial flexibility will enable us to accelerate the return of significant capital to shareholders through our share repurchase program, while also investing in key growth initiatives.”
+Our enhanced financial flexibility will enable us to accelerate the return of significant capital to shareholders through our share repurchase programme, while also investing in key growth initiatives.”

 OpenBet has more than 75 global customers across markets such as the US, UK, Australia and Canada, and works with 46 sports books across 12 US states.